oyewoas/profiler/README.md

 ## To test on local

-cd into the project directory (cd front-end-test-1), you can run:
+cd into the project directory (cd profiler), you can run:

 ### `yarn start`